herou/herou/README.md

 Mobile Developer
 ----------------------------

 Hi and welcome to my profile.
-I have 10+ years as a professional Android Developer in the market
+I have 10+ years as a professional Mobile Developer in the market

 * 🌍  I'm based on Earth
 * 🤝  I'm open to working smart ideas